-All too often, consumers price the cost of auto insurance just to receive an entirely different bill once the policy is issued.
+All too often, consumers price the cost of auto insurance just to receive an entirely different bill from their insurance company once the policy is issued.

-As an educated consumer, you understand the importance of comparing prices for a product that is as personalized as auto insurance.
+As an educated consumer, you should come to understand the importance of comparing prices for a product that is as personalized as auto insurance.
 Because there are so many variables, you want to make sure your vehicle as well as yourself is protected.

 Understanding this can help you save in premiums each year, so long as you understand that there is a possibility that your quotes will be wrong.